Jørn Andersen: Hong Kong

 In December 2021, Andersen was appointed as the head coach of Hong Kong, succeeding Mixu Paatelainen.

 In June 2022, he successfully led the Hong Kong Team in qualifying for the 2023 AFC Asian Cup, which was the first time since 1968.

 He also led the Hong Kong under-23 team during the 2022 Asian Games, where they achieved a significant milestone by defeating four-time champion Iran.
 This victory propelled them into the semi-finals for the first time in history.

 On 1 January 2024, Andersen led Hong Kong to a historic victory, defeating China 2–1 in an international friendly.
 This win marked the first triumph in 39 years for Hong Kong over China.

 China

 On 12 June 2024, he was confirmed as head coach of China League One team Yunnan Yukun and signed an 18-month contract with the club.

 On 6 October, Yunnan earned promotion to the Chinese Super League with 4 rounds to spare.

+Myanmar

+On 9 July 2026, Andersen was appointed as the new head coach of Myanmar.